rw/plainsight/README.md

 How to use
 ----------

-# Install it:
+1. Install it:

-$ sudo pip install plainsight
+    sudo pip install plainsight

-# download a copy of 'The Adventures of Sherlock Holmes'
+2. Download a copy of 'The Adventures of Sherlock Holmes'

-$ curl -o sherlock.txt http://www.gutenberg.org/cache/epub/1661/pg1661.txt
+    curl -o sherlock.txt http://www.gutenberg.org/cache/epub/1661/pg1661.txt

-# type your message to encode:
+3. Type your message to encode:

-$ echo 'Meet at Union Square at noon.
+    echo 'Meet at Union Square at noon.
 The password is FuriousGreen.' > cleartext

-# then, pipe it through Plainsight:
+4. Then, pipe it through Plainsight:

-$ cat cleartext | plainsight -m encipher -f sherlock.txt > ciphertext
+    cat cleartext | plainsight -m encipher -f sherlock.txt > ciphertext

-# the output will be gibberish that Doyle could've written:
+5. The output will be gibberish that Doyle could've written:

-$ cat ciphertext |fold -s
+      cat ciphertext |fold -s
       which was the case, of a light.
 And, his hand.
 "BALLARAT." only applicant?" decline be walking we do, the point of the little man in a strange, her husband's hand, going said road, path but you do know what I have heard of you, I found myself to get away from home and for the ventilator little cold night, and I he had left my friend Sherlock of our visitor and he had an idea was not to abuse step I of you, I knew what I was then the first signs it is the daughter, at least a fellow-countryman. had come. as I have already explained, the garden. what you can see a of importance. your hair. a picture upon of the money which had brought a you have a little good deal in way: out to my wife and hurry." made your hair. a charge me a series events, and excuse no sign his note-book has come away and in my old Sherlock was already down to do with the twisted

-# now, decipher that ciphertext:
+6. Now, decipher that ciphertext:

-$ cat ciphertext | plainsight -m decipher -f sherlock.txt > deciphered
+    cat ciphertext | plainsight -m decipher -f sherlock.txt > deciphered cat deciphered
-$ cat deciphered
     Meet at Union Square at noon.
 The password is FuriousGreen.

 TODO
 ----
-* fuzz testing
+* Fuzz testing.
-* more entropic ciphertexts
+* More entropic ciphertexts.
-*   (e.g. play with changing the probability mass as tree depth increases)
+*   (e.g. play with changing the probability mass as tree depth increases).
-* regression tests (e.g. for EOF)
+* Regression tests (e.g. for EOF).
-* robust adding of files to language model (e.g. independent of args order)
+* Robust adding of files to language model (e.g. independent of args order).
-* model serialization
+* Model serialization to pickled Python objects.
-* more throughput
+* Higher throughput.
-* tighter code
+* Tighter code.
-* support for other languages (e.g. Chinese)
+* Support for other languages (e.g. Chinese).
-* port to other languages (e.g. Ruby)
+* Port to other languages (e.g. Ruby).

 Bugs
 ----
-the last few bits of a file can be garbled when deciphered
+The last few bits of a file can be garbled when deciphered.
-  workaround: check that the deciphered output matches the original cleartext
+  Workaround: check that the deciphered output matches the original cleartext.

 License